nithinmurali/pygsheets/README.md

 ## NB
-Most of the code of this library is copied form the gspread library
+Most of the outline code of this library is copied form the gspread library